sahanjjose/DSocial/README.md

 # DSocial
+Created - 27th August, 2020.
+Publicly Available - 31st January, 2024.
 ## Overview

 This Django project, named "DSocial," includes a single app called "network."
-It is designed to implement a social network allowing users to make posts, follow other users, and like posts.
+It is designed to implement a social network that allows users to make posts, follow other users, and like posts.
 The application uses Python for the backend, JavaScript for dynamic interactions, and HTML/CSS for the frontend.

 ## Features